 Where to place a composter?

 Site your compost bin in a spot that is convenient to access and maintain, offers space for stockpiled materials, and, ideally is in full sun.
+It can be in a front or backyard.
 In hot climates, partial shade is best as full sun can dry out the pile.
 A fully shaded location can cool the bin and slow down the decomposition process.
 If placing it against a house, shed, garage, or fence, leave some space between the building and bin so air can circulate.

 For further reading, we recommend the excellent book The Complete Compost Gardening Guide which is packed with great advice on making compost.
 We also suggest checking out these posts: